 Sugar Land’s Trained Podiatrists in Reconstructive Surgery

 Foot problems come in all degrees of severity.
 Some conditions may be easily treatable with non-invasive techniques, but other patients may find that surgery is their best option for a full recovery.
-The podiatrist and physicians at Advanced Foot and Ankle Specialists are trained to treat several foot and ankle conditions with reconstructive surgery in Sugar Land, TX.
+The podiatrists and physicians at Advanced Foot & Ankle Specialists are trained to treat several foot and ankle conditions with reconstructive surgery in Sugar Land, TX.
 Don’t resign yourself to living with foot pain or discomfort.
 Our team is always happy to help and answer any questions you may have about our procedures.
 If your situation is urgent, we also offer same-day appointments.

-When is Surgery Recommended for Foot Conditions?
+When Is Surgery Recommended for Foot Conditions?

 Foot and ankle reconstructive surgery is used to correct numerous issues our patients suffer from.
 Our podiatrists often recommend such procedures for patients for whom non-invasive treatments didn’t work well.
 Common problems like bunions and ingrown toenails may not typically require surgery, but should your symptoms persist, our podiatrists may recommend reconstructive surgery.
 If you’ve already had foot surgery without much success, our team in Sugar Land, TX might advise a second surgery to correct the problem.
-Make sure to let Advanced Foot and Ankle Specialists know about your prior surgeries so we can formulate the best plan for you.
+Make sure to let Advanced Foot & Ankle Specialists know about your prior surgeries so we can formulate the best plan for you.
 Reconstructive surgery can also help rectify problems associated with the following:

 - General foot and ankle pain

 - Loss of function in your feet and ankles

 - Heel and bone spurs